 Subtractive and additive sculpture techniques are great ways to create depth in ceramic surfaces.
 As the names imply, additive sculpture techniques involve adding material to a surface and subtractive techniques involve the opposite.

 Heesoo Lee uses the additive process of sculpture to turn her ceramic cups into ethereal landscapes that I wish I could walk around in.
-In today’s post, an excerpt from the January/February 2018 issue of Pottery Making Illustrated, Heesoo shares how she builds up her surfaces.
+In today’s post, an excerpt from the Pottery Making Illustrated archive, Heesoo shares how she builds up her surfaces.
 Enjoy! – Jennifer Poellot Harnetty, editor.

 PS.
 Check out the full issue to see how she adds color with underglazes.